- More than 1 in 4 people report using a tax return for medical bills.

 Methodology

-Tebra surveyed 1,000 Americans in January 2024 to explore the role of tax refunds in assisting individuals with their medical expenses.
-Of the respondents, 14% were Gen Z, 58% were Millennials, 24% were Gen X, and 4% were Baby Boomers.
-For state breakdowns, only states with 50 or more respondents were included.
+Tebra surveyed 1,000 taxpayers in January 2024 to understand how tax refunds support medical expenses during a given coverage year.
+Respondents included 14% Gen Z, 58% Millennials, 24% Gen X, and 4% Baby Boomers.
+State-level findings were reported only for states with 50 or more respondents.

 About Tebra